08: Sachseln to Brünig Pass

 Finally, freed from the grip of the town, the route finally emerges from this endless journey, passing by a vocational school to reach the Kaiserstuhl hill.

-Section 3: The demanding climb to Kaisersthul before the splendor of Lungern Lake.
+Section 3: The challenging ascent of Kaisersthul before the splendor of Lake Lungern

 Overview of the route’s challenges: demanding climb; over 250 meters of elevation gain over 2 kilometers, then a leisurely stroll along the lake.